 Back in January, Ezra started as a prostate cancer screening company; we scanned our clients’ prostates for lesions using MRI technology in the hopes of helping them avoid unnecessary, invasive biopsies.
 Doctors will often recommend patients evaluate their risk of prostate cancer using a prostate-specific antigen (PSA) blood test, which was found to be only about 21 percent accurate in a 2012 review.
-On the other hand, using MRI to scan the prostate and guide biopsies was found to be about 92% accurate in diagnosing prostate cancer in a January 2017 study, which inspired us to use the technology to screen for prostate cancer.
+On the other hand, using MRI to scan the prostate can detect over 90% of prostate cancers, according to a January 2017 study.
+This inspired us to use MRI technology to screen for prostate cancer.

 And though Ezra has expanded to offer full-body MRI screening services to give you a holistic view of your body, we still proudly offer packages that only screen for prostate cancer as well.